The Illuminatus! Trilogy: Cognitive dissonance

 Every view of reality that is introduced in the story is later derided in some way, whether that view is traditional or iconoclastic.
 The trilogy is an exercise in cognitive dissonance, with an absurdist plot built of seemingly plausible, if unprovable, components.
 Ultimately, readers are left to form their own interpretations as to which, if any, of the numerous contradictory viewpoints presented by the characters are valid or plausible, and which are simply satirical gags and shaggy dog jokes.
 This style of building up a viable belief system, then tearing it down to replace it with another one, was described by Wilson as "guerrilla ontology".

-This postmodern lack of belief in consensus reality is a cornerstone of the semi-humorous Chaos-based religion of Discordianism.
-Extracts from its sacred text, the Principia Discordia by Malaclypse the Younger, are extensively quoted throughout the trilogy.
-It incorporates and shares many themes and contexts from Illuminatus.
-Shea and Wilson dedicated the first part "To Gregory Hill and Kerry Thornley", the founders of the religion.
-The key Discordian practice known as "Operation Mindfuck" is exemplified in the character of Markoff Chaney (a play on the mathematical random process called Markov chain).
-He is an anti-social dwarf who engages in subtle practical joking in a deliberate attempt to cause social confusion.
-One such joke involves the forging and placing of signs that are signed by "The Mgt." (leading people to believe they are from "The Management" instead of "The Midget") that contain absurdities like "Slippery when wet.
-Maintain 50mph."

 Self-reference

 There are several parts in the book where it reviews and jokingly deconstructs itself.
 The fictional journalist Epicene Wildeblood at one point is required to critique a book uncannily similar to The Illuminatus!
 Trilogy:

 Several protagonists come to the realization that they are merely fictional characters, or at least begin to question the reality of their situation.
 George Dorn wonders early on if he "was in some crazy surrealist movie, wandering from telepathic sheriffs to homosexual assassins, to nympho lady Masons, to psychotic pirates, according to a script written in advance by two acid-heads and a Martian humorist".
 Hagbard Celine claims towards the climax that the entire story is a computer-generated synthesis of random conspiracies: "I can fool the rest of you, but I can't fool the reader.
 FUCKUP has been working all morning, correlating all the data on this caper and its historical roots, and I programmed him to put it in the form of a novel for easy reading.
 Considering what a lousy job he does at poetry, I suppose it will be a high-camp novel, intentionally or unintentionally."